sstarkjr/sstarkjr.github.io/_pages/about.md

 I specialize in **machine learning**, **natural language processing**, and **retrieval-augmented generation (RAG)** techniques.
 My work often involves leveraging **large language models (LLMs)** to solve complex business challenges and uncover actionable insights.

 ### **Photography**
-I create vivid imagery through **DSLR and drone photography**, focusing on **landscapes**, **urban environments**, and **creative storytelling**.
-I do this as a creative outlet and personal hobby.
-I also enjoy the gadget aspect of a digital camera and photo-editing tools.
+I take photos as a creative hobby, mostly using my DSLR and drone.
+I’m drawn to landscapes, city scenes, and anything with a strong visual story.
+I like the mix of tech and creativity — shooting, editing, and figuring out how to get the shot just right.
+It’s a fun way to explore and unwind.

 ---